National Science Foundation

 Grant in 2016

 Bold Diagnostics is a medical device startup focused on developing an innovative diagnostic platform for blood pressure monitoring.
 The company has created a device that optimizes hypertension and pressure management by utilizing a novel parameter to derive noninvasive, cuffless blood pressure measurements.
-This pocket-sized device allows for ambulatory cardiovascular diagnostics, providing both patients and physicians with an accurate, comfortable, and convenient alternative for measuring and monitoring blood pressure.
-Through its technology, Bold Diagnostics aims to enhance the management of cardiovascular health.
+This pocket-sized device is designed for ambulatory use, allowing for impactful cardiovascular diagnostic measurements.
+By offering a more accurate, comfortable, and convenient alternative to traditional blood pressure monitoring methods, Bold Diagnostics aims to enhance the experience for both patients and healthcare providers.

 Aluna